hellokaton/unsplash-mcp-server/README.md

 ## 📋 Overview

-Unsplash MCP Server provides a simple yet powerful interface to search and utilize Unsplash's vast collection of high-quality images through MCP.
-Perfect for developers looking to integrate Unsplash functionality into their applications or Cursor editor workflows.
+Unsplash MCP Server is used for searching rich, high-quality images.
+It's ideal for developers who want to integrate Unsplash functionality into their own applications.

 ## ✨ Features